Read in 4 minutes

 Once done, click on ✖ to close the window.

-In this guide, we have shown you change your Ubuntu system’s timezone installed on your system.
+In this guide, we have shown you change your Ubuntu system’s timezone.
 Feel free to leave a comment if you have any questions.